jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 #Person information java application

-This project is Person Information made in java swing desktop application with database
+This project is Person Information desktop application made in java-SE with database(MySQL)

-//the purpose of the project is to show my implementation of some component in swing and use MVC structure  and save the collected data in database
+//the purpose of the project is to show my implementation of some component in swing and the use of MVC design pattern and save the collected data in database

 how to use
 -clone this repository

--open your xampp start the apache and mysql (xampp for xampp instruction.)
+-open your xampp start the apache and mysql (for xampp instruction.)

 -import persondb.sql in your database located inside the folder

--open the App.java then run (PersonInformationDeskTopAppWithDatabase<src<gui<App)
+-open the App.java then run (PersonInformationDeskTopAppWithDatabase>src>gui>App)

 ---------------------------------------------------*function*---------------------------------------------------------------------